-To assess the generalizability and robustness of \textbf{SurveyG}, we evaluate it on ten diverse computer science topics from the SurGE benchmark~\cite{su2025benchmarking}, which includes 205 ground-truth surveys and over one million papers.
-We recruited 20 domain experts, CS Ph.D. students from QS 5-star universities and senior AI research engineers, to curate high-quality reference papers and select one representative ground-truth survey per topic.
-The same experts also served as human evaluators, assessing the coherence, coverage, and factual accuracy of generated surveys.
-Additional details on ground-truth construction and evaluation protocols are provided in Appendix~\ref{ground truth}.
+We evaluate \textbf{SurveyG} on ten diverse computer science topics from the SurGE benchmark~\cite{su2025benchmarking}, which comprises 205 human-authored surveys and over one million papers.
+To establish high-quality ground truth, we recruited 20 domain experts: CS Ph.D. students from QS 5-star universities with 3+ years of research experience and senior AI research engineers with publication records in top-tier venues.